ariel055132/Notes/AWS/AmazonRoute53.md

     * Each DNS server has a *zone file*, it contains lots of records that map the host name or the domain name to a value including IP addresses
     * DNS server is trying to map the domain name to the IP address, and return the IP to the user.
   3. Computer connects to the IP addresses given by DNS Server

+### DNS Zones and Records
+1. A (IPv4 Address record)
+   * Maps a domain name to an IPv4 IP address (e.g google.com to 52.23.21.43)
+2. AAAA (IPv6 Address record)
+2. CNAME
+   * Maps a domain name to another domain name (e.g google1.com to google2.com)
+3. MX (Mail Exchange)
+   * Returns the mail servers for a domain name
+4. TXT (Text) Format
+5. SRV

 ## Health Checking
 * Objective: monitor the health and performance of the underlying resources